Frequently-Asked Questions About The MVA

 Affiliate Members (Pay membership fee, no Board vote):

 Additional health care organizations may be added over time.
-These Alliance partners are important health care leaders in their regions and each partner’s contribution will be significant.
-This partnership sets the stage for innovation in the delivery of coordinated, locally focused, personalized care.
+These Alliance partners are important health care leaders in their regions and each partner’s contribution is significant, setting the stage for innovation in the delivery of coordinated, locally focused, personalized care.

 What opportunities are being explored by the MVA?

-- Identifying and implementing economies of scale across the MVA that reduce operating costs of member and affiliate hospitals.
+- Identifying and implementing economies of scale that reduce operating costs of member and affiliate hospitals.

-- Developing a geographically dispersed network of health care providers who are committed to working together in pursuit of improved health care access, quality, efficiency and affordability.
+- Developing a geographically dispersed network of health care providers who are committed to improve health care access, quality, efficiency and affordability.

-- Identifying and sharing best practices among Alliance members to enhance each Alliance member’s ability to affect and lower the total cost of health care.
+- Identifying and sharing best practices among Alliance members to enhance each member’s ability to enhance patient care and reduce cost.

 How will the MVA benefit patients?